BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

 The anomaly of the local symplectic potential is obtained by using \eqref{Delta_commutation}, \eqref{anomaly_L}, \eqref{delta_anomaly}, \eqref{anomaly_E} and by computing

 This equation defines the \textit{symplectic anomaly} $A_\C$.

 We can finally compute the Noetherian flux $dY_{\rm cl}$ defined in \eqref{def_Z_Y}.
 We find

 This expression of the Noetherian flux is in agreement with that of \cite{Freidel} modulo flips of signs because of the different statistics due to the ghost number.
 Notice that we didn't have to assume that the equations of motion were anomaly free, namely that $\varDelta_\C E=0$, to derive this result.
 Another important thing to notice is that the BRST Noetherian flux does not depend on the anomaly of the Lagrangian but only on the symplectic anomaly.
 The expression \eqref{explicit_BRST_noetherian_flux} also shows that in the BRST case, since $\delta \C$ never vanishes, the local fundamental canonical relation \eqref{GF_fund_canon_1} always has a non-integrable part.
+Hence as soon as $Q_{V_{\text{ BRST}}} \neq 0$, namely whenever asymptotic symmetries are present, the second term in the right-hand side of \eqref{tentative_BRST_poisson_bracket} does not vanish and the Poisson bracket cannot be used.